 Pin it for later

-When we travel, we use Lonely Planet.
-Click the image to buy the book.
-By buying a book at one our Amazon.com links, we get a small referral fee at no additional cost to you.
+For More on Jordan: When we travel, we use Lonely Planet in addition to all of the other research we do.
+We really do love these books and have a shelf full of them!
+By clicking the image and buying a book at the Amazon.com link below, we get a small referral fee at no additional cost to you.